PrajithSivakumar/Machine-Learning/Supervised Machine Learning: Regression and Classification/README.md

 Supervised Machine Learning: Regression and Classification

-Various examples of formulas, visualization techniques, and case studies.
+Various examples of techniques, visualization methodologies, and case studies designed to address business and client needs.